pfenninglab/TACIT/README.md

 7. J: step size in predictions matrix (see below),
 8. K: number of permulations per OCR (0 for true data / no permulations, make > 0 only if not using additional rejection sampler for accepting only permulations that preserve the direction from phylolm/phyloglm as described below; will apply phylolm to K permulations for OCRs on lines I, I+J, I+2J, ... until end of matrix is reached)
 9. S: random seed to use
+10. [ONLY FOR `ocr_phyloglm.r`] path to directory containing `fast_bin_perm.r`
-10. name of column in phenotype file with phenotype
+11. name of column in phenotype file with phenotype
-11. (optional) name of column with phenotype that should be treated as a covariate (can be more than one)
+12. (optional) name of column with phenotype that should be treated as a covariate (can be more than one)

 Example (submitted to slurm cluster in sbatch script): Rscript ocr_phylolm.r Zoonomia_ChrX_lessGC40_241species_30Consensus.tree cortex_ocrs_filtered_named.txt species.txt Zoonomia_phenotypes_12-14-21.csv BrainSizeResidMotorCortexPhylolmOut/motorCortex_brainSizeResid_results.csv ${SLURM_ARRAY_TASK_ID} 1 0 1 Brain.resid